Regulatory Mechanisms in Load-Induced Osteogenesis in Adult and Aged Bone

 Mechanical Regulation of Skeletal Repair & Regeneration

 Successful reconstruction of bone defects resulting from traumatic fracture, oncological tumor resection, and revision surgery remains challenging.
 Up to 10% of routine fractures and up to 80% of significant volumetric defects result in non-union.
 Mechanical stimulation is a known regulator of bone repair, and early weight-bearing is an important factor in post-surgical care, though how mechanical signals are sensed and integrated to regulate the underlying biology of bone regeneration is not completely understood.
 We are studying the relationship between mechanical signals and underlying cell and molecular mechanisms regulating bone healing using a novel in vivo tibial defect loading model, lineage-tracing studies, and computational models.
-The goal of this project is to determine the effects of mechanical stimulation on bone repair and biomechanical integrity.
+The goal of this project is to determine the effects of mechanical stimulation on angiogenesis, bone repair and biomechanical integrity.